Array

 REFUND POLICY

-THE FOLLOWING PENALTY FEES APPLY TO ALL CANCELLATIONS WITHOUT EXCEPTION:
+THE FOLLOWING PENALTY FEES APPLY TO ALL CANCELATIONS WITHOUT EXCEPTION:

-– All camp cancellations are subject to a $100 penalty fee per child per week regardless of when they are requested.
+-All camp cancelations are subject to a $100 penalty fee per child per week regardless of when they are requested.

 – In order to qualify for a partial refund, all camp cancellations must be requested no later than two weeks (14 days) in advance of the first day of the camp week start date.
 Partial refunds are registration fees minus the $100 penalty fee per child per week.

-– Your registration denotes your understanding of this policy.
+-Your registration denotes your understanding and acceptance of this policy.

 [post_excerpt] =>